cfpb/Metro2/README.md

 Django management commands are used for several essential actions in the Metro2 application, including parsing new data, running evaluators, and importing evaluator metadata from CSV.
 To see the full list of available management commands, run `python manage.py help` from the django directory.
 In local environments, use the command line to run these commands.

-## Using Jenkins
-In the Alto environments, use the Metro2 Jenkins instances (see [Quick links](#quick-links) above) to run management commands.
-Jenkins jobs run in an ephemeral python pod in the EKS cluster, not in the metro2 pod.
-The Jenkins jobs clone the `main` branch of the Metro2 repo and connect to the S3 and RDS instances in the Alto account.

-Jenkins jobs are configured in the [jenkins/](jenkins/) directory of this repo, in the [`main`](https://GHE/Metro2/metro2/tree/main).
-Metro2 Jenkins instances receive customizations that are configured [here](https://GHE/dev-platforms/eks-jenkins/blob/main/overrides/metro2-jobs.yaml), in the `dev-platforms/eks-jenkins` repo, whenever they are deployed.

-## Maintaining Jenkins
-To re-deploy a Jenkins instance, use the `cfpb-metro2-jenkins` CodeBuild job in the same Alto account as the Jenkins.

-**Jenkins to-dos**
-1. Consider updating the Jenkins `seed.groovy` file to clone metro2 code from the `dev`, `staging`, or `production` branch (depending on which Alto account it is running in), rather than the `main` branch.

 # Handling evaluator metadata